Side-striped jackal

-The side-striped jackal (Lupulella adusta) is a canine native to central and southern Africa.
+The side-striped jackal (Lupulella adusta or Schaeffia adusta) is a canine native to Central and Southern Africa.

 Unlike the smaller and related black-backed jackal (Lupulella mesomelas), which dwells in open plains, the side-striped jackal primarily dwells in woodland and scrub areas.

 Taxonomy and evolution

-Carl Jakob Sundevall named the species Canis adustus in 1847.
-Fossil remains date to the Pliocene era.
+The Swedish zoologist Carl Jakob Sundevall named the species Canis adustus in 1847.
+The German zoologist Max Hilzheimer proposed a different genus as Schaeffia adusta in 1906.

+Fossil remains of the side-striped jackal date to the Pliocene era.
 A mitochondrial DNA sequence alignment for the wolf-like canids gave a phylogenetic tree with the side-striped jackal and the black-backed jackal being the most basal members of this clade, which means that this tree is indicating an African origin for the clade.

 In 2019, a workshop hosted by the IUCN/SSC Canid Specialist Group recommends that because DNA evidence shows the side-striped jackal (Canis adustus) and black-backed jackal (Canis mesomelas) to form a monophyletic lineage that sits outside of the Canis/Cuon/Lycaon clade, that they should be placed in a distinct genus, Lupulella Hilzheimer, 1906 with the names Lupulella adusta and Lupulella mesomelas.

+Studies indicate that the dentition of the side-striped jackal is different to that of the black-backed jackal, and propose that the side-striped jackal should be classified as Schaeffia adusta following Hilzheimer in 1906.
+It is the surviving member from an African group of which the early Pliocene African Eucyon khoikhoi sp. nov. is the basal member.
+The recent discovery of the 5 million years old E. khoikhoi supports the proposed radiation of the genus Eucyon, with the oldest E. ferox in North America, to E. davisi in North America then to China, to E. debonisi in Western Europe, to E. khoikhoi in Africa.